schijioke-uche/aws-shared-credentials-test/README.md

 1. That User has AWS access from the tools machine.
 2. That User setup the terraform correctly within the tools machine.
 3. That User has the ability to create an S3 bucket within the intended AWS account.
-4. That User can initiate AWS account STS within the environment that will deploy AWS resources.
+4. That User can initiate AWS account STS within the environment that will deploy OpenShift with Terraform.
  ## AWS Configure Security Best Practice
  Although in the settings of AWS configure or in your corporate scripts, the keys and token can be stored in the "config" file, but for security reasons in the IT industry, AWS recommend that you store this in the "credentials" file.
 You receive this values as part of the temporary credentials returned by successful requests to assume a role.
 [See AWS Security best practice in configuring the AWS access keys, aws secret keys, and aws session token:](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-aws_session_token.html) .
 Therefore, this test is based on AWS security best practices and the IT industry security best practices adopted by IEEE.